seanbreckenridge/mal-id-cache/README.md

 If you'd like to set up your own instance:

-To setup the cache, we have to use a local [Jikan](https://github.com/jikan-me/jikan) instance since the remote one would cache requests for too long.
+To create and maintain the cache, we have to use a local [Jikan](https://github.com/jikan-me/jikan) instance since the remote (api.jikan.moe) would cache requests for too long.
 See [here](https://github.com/jikan-me/jikan-rest) for how to set that up.

 After Finishing Step 1 on that page (Installing Dependencies):